obox-systems/demo_vscode_plugin/README.md

 ```

 #### To run in debug mode:
+When plugin is built, it can be run in debug mode to test functionality.
 1. Open `extension.ts` in VSCode and run with F5.
-2. Select text to modify and open Command Palette.
+2. Select text to modify and open `Command Palette` by pressing `Ctrl` + `Shift` + `P` or by navigating to `View` -> `Command Palette` in VSCode menu.
-3. Select `Run custom command` and type custom command in window.
+3. Select `CustomTextModification: Modify text with utility` and select command from history or type command in window.

-#### To build extension:
+#### To build extension package:
 1. Install Visual Studio Code Extensions command line tool `vsce`:
 ```bash
 npm install -g @vscode/vsce